top of page

 Life

-I like to say that my Doula journey began before I was born
+I often say my Doula journey began before I was born

-While I flirted with the idea of becoming a Midwife since I was sixteen-years-old, after some major life detours, I finally pursued a Doula certification in 2009.
-I attended my first birth in 2010 while in collage at Western Washington University, specifically Fairhaven Collage, where I created my own degree studying reproductive justice, woman's rights, midwifery, and the intersection between science, embodiment and intuition.
+I pursued a doula certification in 2009 and attended my first birth in 2010 while in college at Western Washington University, Fairhaven College.
+I created my own degree studying reproductive justice, woman's rights, midwifery, cross-cultural medical anthropology, and the intersection between science, embodiment and intuition.

-After attending births as a Doula (and assistant Midwife) for a few years, it was my turn.
-The birth of my son in 2013 not only shattered my identity as a human/woman, from maiden into Mama, but my identity as a Doula as well.
+After attending births as a doula and assistant midwife for a few years, it was my turn.
+The birth of my son in 2013 not only shattered my identity as a human/woman, from maiden into Mama, but my identity as a doula as well.
 Very little went as planned.
-And I took the pain of healing from a traumatic birth and used it to inspire and catapult me into an entirely different way to support and advocate for my clients.
+And I took the pain of healing from a traumatic birth and used it to inspire and catapult me into an entirely different way to support, educate, and advocate for my clients.

-Outside of my life as a Doula, I live "unconventionally" and have found the nuclear family model has never fit my way of being well.
-Instead I joyously live with my nesting partner and her two children, and together we raise our three kiddos together in a home we named Mama Haven.
+Outside of my life as a doula, I joyously live with my nesting partner and her two children, and together we raise our three kiddos together in a home we named Mama Haven.

-I love to be with my family, our community, lift weights, go on long mythic walks, hike, dance, sing in choir, meditate with Great Vow Monastery, try and learn the violin, play DND and board games, explore with many mediums of art, and listen to books that range in topics: from behavioral science, to Buddhist teachings, to Clarissa Pinkola Estés, to science-fiction/fantasy novels, to somatic psychology, to works by adrienne maree brown.
+I love to be with my family, our community, lift weights, go on long mythic walks, hike/backpack, dance, sing in choir, meditate with Red Cedar Dharma Community, try and learn the violin, play DND and board games, explore with many mediums of art, and listen to books that range in topics: from behavioral science, to Buddhist teachings, to Clarissa Pinkola Estés, to science-fiction/fantasy novels, to somatic psychology, to works by adrienne maree brown.

 Art